maniaplanet/documentation/creation/importer/importer_item.md

 DefaultSkin="Skins\Models\StormManBig\A.zip" SkinFolder="Models\StormManBig"
 Collection="SMCommon" AuthorName="NadeoSamples">
 ```

+A item can be placed freely (without the grid system) in the map editor if the option has been activated in the advanced option (experimental part) of the map editor.
+Then, like the mixmapping, you have to click twice on the little tree of the map editor interface to activate the free placement.

 2. Phy and Vis
 --
 The physical and visual parts, `<Phy>` and `<Vis>` tags depends on the type of the item (see below).